fawda123/SWMPr/README.md

 ##Analyze

-`aggregate.swmpr` Aggregate swmpr objects for different time periods - years, quarters, months,  weeks, days, or hours.
+`aggreswmp.swmpr` Aggregate swmpr objects for different time periods - years, quarters, months,  weeks, days, or hours.
 Aggregation function is user-supplied but defaults to mean.

-`aggregate_metab` Aggregate metabolism data from a swmpr object.
+`aggremetab.swmpr` Aggregate metabolism data from a swmpr object.
 This is primarly used within `plot_metab` but may be useful for simple summaries of raw daily data.

 `ecometab.swmpr` Estimate ecosystem metabolism for a combined water quality and weatehr dataset using the open-water method.